-You don’t need to know the history of the piano to understand its importance in modern day production.
+You don’t need to know the history of the piano to understand its importance in modern-day production.
 Whether we’re talking about pop production or electronic music, producers are constantly finding creative ways to mix and arrange pianos in their tracks.
 Why?
 As an audience, we are attracted to sounds that we can relate to.
-Implementing things like pianos, guitars or vocals can make a track accessible to a wider audience.
+Implementing things like pianos, guitars or vocals can make a track accessible to a broader audience.
 Such a versatile instrument can be utilized in many ways – so let’s talk about how to arrange and mix pianos in your electronic tracks.

 A great way to use pianos is as chordal accompaniment.
-With a layer of synth chords for example, this can help to give your track some organic quality without taking away from its electronic elements.
-Another good place to use them would be a in a break down with a layer of vocals.
+With a layer of synth chords, for example, this can help to give your track some organic quality without taking away from its electronic elements.
+Another good place to use them would be in a break down with a layer of vocals.
 In this case, it’s important that the register the piano is playing in does not interfere with the vocals.
 Keep in mind, depending on the voicing, the top voice of the chord may be interpreted as a separate melody.
 If that is your intention, make sure that this melody complements any other elements that are playing in the same time.

 If we take the chords out, a piano can provide harmonies for an existing melody or act as the central melody.
 The way we will process the sound for this purpose is different.
-It will find its place at the center of the stereo image with a timber that is clear and powerful enough to fulfill melodic function.
+It will find its place at the center of the stereo image with a timber that is clear and powerful enough to fulfill the melodic function.
 As with any of these uses, you should consider thickening up the sound with some synth layers.
-Not only will this make it more prominent, it will also help it blend with other synthetic elements in your track.
+Not only will this make it more prominent, but it will also help it blend with other synthetic elements in your track.

 With extreme processing, you can use pianos as an ambient layer in the background of your track.
 The long reverb tails and delays add some depth to your mix.
 It is, however, easy to overdo the wetness and muddy up the rest of your track.
 Use them carefully.

 Now, let’s go through each of these examples and break down the core components.